Jennifer Holliday To Sing At Trump’s January 19 Inauguration Concert: List Of Performers Grows

 Jennifer Holliday is getting tons of responses for her decision to sing at President-elect Donald Trump’s inauguration.
 Some of the threats that Jennifer is receiving has Holliday seemingly hesitant to sing at the concert prior to Inauguration Day, reports the New York Times.
-According to Newsweek, Trump’s inauguration “welcome concert” will be held on Thursday, January 19, at the Lincoln Memorial — with the time of the concert still to be determined as of this writing.
+According to Newsweek, Trump’s inauguration “welcome concert” will be held on Thursday, January 19, at the Lincoln Memorial, with the time of the concert still to be determined as of this writing.
 The concert will include a list of performers, along with expected appearances by Trump and Vice President-elect Mike Pence.
 It wouldn’t be the first time that Holliday would be in the presence of a president.

-As seen in the above photo, President Clinton joined Holliday and other Broadway singers in the East Room of the White House, on Monday, November 30, 1998.
-Whereas Rebecca Ferguson initially said she’d only sing Trump’s Inauguration Weekend festivities if she could sing “Strange Fruit,” as reported by the Inquisitr — eventually changing her mind and saying no altogether — Holliday said yes to Trump’s concert.
+As seen in the photo above, President Clinton joined Holliday and other Broadway singers in the East Room of the White House on November 30, 1998.
+While English singer Rebecca Ferguson initially said she’d only sing Trump’s Inauguration Weekend festivities if she could sing “Strange Fruit,” as reported by the Inquisitr — eventually changing her mind and saying no altogether — Holliday said yes to Trump’s concert.

 Jennifer Holliday will perform at Trump’s inauguration — which is heartbreaking to gay fans https://t.co/fANXTABk6k pic.twitter.com/BASMS25Ymx